lindaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 - `owner_address`: The owner of the current account.
 - `to_address`: The target address to transfer.
-- `amount`: The amount of TRX to transfer.
+- `amount`: The amount of LIND to transfer.

 ## TransferAssetContract
 ```